Felipe Alessandri

-Felipe Alessandri Vergara (born 4 February 1975) is a Chilean politician who is the mayor elect of Lo Barnechea and previously served as mayor of Santiago Centro.
+Felipe Alessandri Vergara (born February 4, 1975) is a Chilean politician who is the mayor elect of Lo Barnechea and previously served as mayor of the commmune of Santiago.
 He is militant of centre-right party National Renewal (RN).

+Early life

+He was born on February 4, 1975, in Las Condes, Chile, and grew up in what is now Lo Barnechea.

 Political career

 In 2016, he won the municipal elections to Carolina Tohá from centre-left party Party for Democracy (PPD).

 In 2021, he lost the municipal elections against leftist economist Irací Hassler from Communist Party.